yukimotopress/langs/to-ruby-from-java-10-things.md

 :  Just write the methods that need to be mocked.
 Proxy or ignore the others as needed.

 **Builders**
-:  Generate XML/HTML/Whatever based on the methods called on the builder
+:  Generate XML/HTML/Whatever based on the methods called on the builder.